Official Women Who Ski Trip 2026

 • All skier levels welcome

-If you’re a beginner who wants to join, but unsure if there will be others to ski with, please email WWS founder Genevieve Schmitt to discuss
+If you’re a beginner who wants to join but unsure if there will be others to ski with, please email WWS founder Genevieve Schmitt to discuss.
+More on this in our FAQs below.

 • Welcome reception

-First night, Sunday evening at 5pm, a get-together is held with complimentary beverage and WWS gift; plan your flight and ground transportation accordingly.
+First night, Sunday evening at 5pm, a get-together is held with 1 or 2 complimentary beverages and WWS gift; plan your flight and ground transportation accordingly.

 • Mountain tour